Colossians 3:1-5 – Your New Life

 “Put on your new nature, and be renewed as you learn to know your Creator and become like him.”
 (Colossians 3:10)

-When we accept Jesus as our Lord and Savior, we become new, and our life finally has meaning.
+When we accept Jesus as our Lord and Savior, we become new.
 I like this verse because of the promise of renewal.
 Facing the realities of life can be exhausting.
 Fighting our foes can zap us of our energy.
 The promised renewal here is music to my ears.

 Context (Colossians 3): This chapter gives us great insight into what life in Christ looks like and the freedoms we can enjoy.
-When we know how to act, we can stop worrying whether we are good enough.
+When we know our new identity in Christ, we can stop worrying whether we are good enough.
 Our focus is no longer on ourselves but on our identity in Christ.
 Jesus has done the hard work, now it’s our turn to respond.
 Continue reading “Colossians 3:10 – New Life”

 Colossians 2:8 – Knowing Jesus